amosproj/amos2025ss04-ai-driven-testing/backend/README.md

    - Waits until the container’s API becomes available.
    - Pulls the selected model inside the container.
    - Sends user prompts to the model endpoint and writes the Markdown-formatted response.
-3. `models_allowed.py` provides a list of allowed models and a helper method to select a model by a numeric index.
+3. `allowed_models.json` provides a list of allowed models.

 ## Note